google/UIforETW/UIforETW/ReadMe.txt

 Remove this line from RetrieveSymbols: Parsing symbol data for a PDB file.
 Support Ctrl+Shift+C to copy just the trace file name.
-Have an option (Shift+F2?) to allow renaming of the entire trace name
+Have an option (Shift+F2?) to allow renaming of the entire trace name Move ETWEventDemo out of bin directory.
+Measure and optionally display the save and merge times.
+Ship batch file to record trace of tracing, and detect when to use it (slow save or merge).